-- 16.Farnsworth completes the compliance review and sends comments to RFTA.
-Secondary reviews should only be necessary for insufficient compliance - 17.
-The approved As-built is added to License agreement as Exhibit.
-Final pricing structure is calculated based off of RFTA's fee structure and an invoice for current year fees is sent to Applicant. - 18.License is fully executed and.
+- 17. The approved As-built is added to License agreement as Exhibit.
+Final pricing structure is calculated based off of RFTA's fee structure and an invoice for current year fees is sent to Applicant. - 18.
+License is fully executed and project is closed out.
 Applicant is responsible for yearly license fee as determined by as-built.